nus-cs2030s/2324-s2/docs/36-monad.md

 }
 ```

 Our `of` adds a little initialization message.
 Our `flatMap` adds a little new line before appending with the given log message.
-Now, our `Loggable<T>` is not that well behaved anymore.
+Now, our `Loggable<T>` is not that well-behaved anymore.

 Suppose we have two methods `foo` and `bar`, both take in an `x` and perform a series of operations on `x`.
-Both returns us a `Loggable` instance on the final value and its log.
+Both return us a `Loggable` instance on the final value and its log.

 ```Java
 Loggable<Integer> foo(int x) {